 1. Male Pattern Hair Loss

-Presents as gradual receding pattern, usually from the temples and crown in men.
+Presents as a gradual receding pattern, usually from the temples and crown in men.
 The degree of hair loss varies.
 Hair loss starts sometime in the twenties and gradually occurs over 20-30 years.
 However, some men go bald quickly within a few years.

 2. Female Pattern Hair Loss